mezcel/fs-path/README.md

 ### 2.1 SERVER LOCATION

+* Go server Port 8080 was set in the golang script
+* SSH port 22 is set by the server's system admin.
+    * Typically it is set as available by default on non-configured systems.

 | host | url | ssh |
 | --- | --- | --- |
 | ```ssh -p 22 mezcel@10.42.0.1``` | ```10.42.0.1:8080``` | ```mezcel@10.42.0.1:~/github/mezcel/fs-path.git``` |